 She shared her Strawberry Macaron Recipe so you can make your very own too!

 Brew the perfect cup, every time.

-The mesh tea infuser is a classic tool for making loose leaf tea.
+Our mesh tea infuser is made of food grade quality stainless steel material which is safe to use in both hot and cold water.
+A classic tool for making loose leaf tea.
 Simply fill ball with desired amount of loose leaf tea, close tab, drop inside mug and add hot water.
 Wash by hand.
-Not microwave safe.
+Not [...]

 2 TBS.
 Strawberry Shortcake Tea